czbiohub-sf/sc2-illumina-pipeline/Readme.md

 This pipeline has two major components:

-1. Assembling SARs-CoV-2 genomes from short/long read files.
+1. Assembly and QC of SARs-CoV-2 genomes from raw sequencing reads (fastq files).
 2. Constructing a phylogenetic tree containing high-quality genomes from the pipeline and contextual reference genomes from GISAID.

 For assembly, we use a simple approach based on alignment to reference.